How To Become A 10x Developer: Step-By-Step Guide

 One of the best ways to both improve your skills and retain new information, is by applying it!

-Building projects is one of the best ways to learn and practice.
-It gives you a chance to apply what you've learned, encounter real-world challenges, and create something tangible.
+Building projects is one of the best ways to learn and practice, because it gives you a chance to apply what you've learned, encounter real-world challenges, and create something tangible.

 You should have already been looking at more advanced topics, as well as pair programming with your A.I. tool of choice.
 Go ahead and build them, learn, and then add them to that portfolio.

-Another great way to both learn and network is to work on open source projects.
+Another great way to get more experience with your tool of choice, learn more, and network, is to work on open source projects.

 This can give you experience working on large codebases, collaborating with others outside of your work environment, and the chance to learn from more experienced developers.